chopperbrian/DigiAsset_Core_HyperV/README.md

 # DigiAsset Core Installation Guide on Windows 10/11 with Hyper-V

-This guide will help you install and configure DigiAsset Core on a Windows 10/11 machine using Hyper-V.
+This guide will help you install and configure DigiAsset Core on a Windows 10/11 machine using Hyper-V. This is a pre-configured installation that will require minimal setup and install/configure time.
+This is perfect if you are a Windows user and have an extra machine sitting around and would like to participate.

 ## Prerequisites